Nstamour-art/XogotDocs/Documentation.docc/Manual/shaders/shader_reference/canvas_item_shader.md

-sampler2D**SPECULAR_SHININESS_TEXTURE** | Specular shininess texture of this object. in vec4**SPECULAR_SHININESS** | Specular shininess color, as sampled from the texture. in vec2**UV** | UV from thevertex()function. in vec2**SCREEN_UV** | Screen UV coordinate for current pixel. sampler2D**SCREEN_TEXTURE** | Removed in Godot 4.
-Use asampler2Dwithhint_screen_textureinstead.
+sampler2D**SPECULAR_SHININESS_TEXTURE** | Specular shininess texture of this object. in vec4**SPECULAR_SHININESS** | Specular shininess color, as sampled from the texture. in vec2**UV** | UV from thevertex()function.
-inout vec3**NORMAL** | Normal read fromNORMAL_TEXTURE.
+For Sprite2D with region enabled, this will sample the entire texture.
+UseREGION_RECTinstead to sample only the region defined in the Sprite2D's properties. in vec2**SCREEN_UV** | Screen UV coordinate for current pixel. sampler2D**SCREEN_TEXTURE** | Removed in Godot 4.
+Use asampler2Dwithhint_screen_textureinstead. inout vec3**NORMAL** | Normal read fromNORMAL_TEXTURE.
 Writable.